Stein, Appenzell: Sights

 Stein is home to the Appenzell Folklore Museum, which is listed as a heritage site of national significance.
 The museum is devoted to Appenzell culture and handicrafts such as beltmaking, cowbells and carpentry.
 There is also an extensive display of traditional folk art, such as furniture decorated with scenes from daily scenes.
 The most prolific of these uncelebrated artists is Johannes Müller who also worked as a clockmaker.

 Stein is also home to a show dairy.
 The various processes of cheesemaking can be watched from a gallery above the churns and vats.

 The village center was built in the 18th century and includes the village church.
 The church was built in 1749 by Jakob and Hans Ulrich Grubenmann, and renovated in 1832/1833 by Gebhard Moosbrugger.

 Between the hamlet of Störgel and the Haggen section of St. Gallen, is the highest foot bridge in Europe.
 The Ganggelibrugg (wacky bridge) stretches over the 355 m wide Sitter river canyon and is 99 m above the river.
+It was completed in 1937.
 This bridge is the most used bridge in Switzerland for suicide.